IanRohrbacher/AP-CS-Principles-Project/README.md

-# AP CS A Project
+# AP CS Principles Project
-My high school offered AP CS A and for the final test there was a coding portion for the grade
+This project was submited for the 2021 AP CS Principles AP coding portion of the test.

 ## What is the Project?